stimilsina24/R/README.md

 # Practice datasets
-I will be uploading bulk RNA seq analysis in R using practice datasets that I found from online(from videos or websites).
+I will be uploading bulk RNA seq analysis in R for practice purposes using datasets that I found online(from videos or websites).